 Lynnette D’anna began writing professionally in 1990, and has since developed a substantial body of published work.
-She holds an honours degree in Creative Communications, and has been awarded more than a dozen provincial and national grants for her writing work during the course of her career.
+She has been awarded more than a dozen arts grants for writing, and holds a degree in Creative Communications.

 © L.D’anna 2018